 Some people experience symptoms from just one of these groups, whereas others have symptoms from both groups.

 Around 3 in 10 people with ADHD don’t experience hyperactivity or impulsiveness but have trouble concentrating and focusing.
-This form of the condition is known as ADD (attention deficit disorder).
-ADD symptoms are less noticeable, and the condition can go unnoticed until later in life.
+This is known as ADD (attention deficit disorder), and its symptoms are less noticeable, often going unnoticed until later in life.